uvaai/ml2/30 Module 3/60 Automated Decision Making in Society/content.md

-Even if a decision is only partially automated, anecdotal evidence has been reported that automated recommendations might still influence the human making the actual decision.
+Even if a decision is only partially automated, anecdotal evidence has been reported that these automated recommendations can still influence the human making the actual decision.
 This appeared to be the case for judges not wanting to contradict the sentencing recommendations made by the COMPAS algorithm (which was covered in an earlier written assignment).
 It appears here again, in the WOB-data regarding the questionnaire on the use algorithms by the Dutch government.
 There, in the reply from the *Centrum Indicatiestelling Zorg*, they state "Ook is er een algoritme in gebruik dat advies geeft over een eventueel toe te kennen Zorgprofiel. [...]
 Medewerkers vinden het soms lastig